 TUBITAK has prepared the “Research Data Training Portal” where sample data management plans are shared to assist the researchers in data management and sharing.

-According to the Directory of Open Access Journals (DOAJ) August 2019 data there are 381 Turkish OA journals which were registered to DOAJ.
+According to the Directory of Open Access Journals (DOAJ) February 2020 data there are 413 Turkish OA journals which were registered to DOAJ.
 Some of these journals are hosted by OA journal platforms, but most are run individually by research institutions and learned societies.
-ANKOS OAIR is the Turkish partner of DOAJ for the first evaluation of the journals that applied to register into DOAJ from Turkey.
-The registered journal number to the TÜBİTAK-ULAKBİM DergiPark Project has been 2.008 (August 2019)
+The registered journal number to the TÜBİTAK-ULAKBİM DergiPark Project has been 1.879 (February 2020)

 TÜBİTAK-ULAKBİM DergiPark is also one of the biggest OpenAIRE data provider.